-To simulate the discrete trait we used a branch scaling approach.
+To simulate the discrete trait, we used a branch scaling approach.
 We first identified those branches that had a mean value of the continuous trait in the upper or lower quartiles.
 Branches whose mean was in the lower quartile were scaled by a multiplicative factor of 1/x while branches in the upper quartile were scaled by a multiplicative factor of x.
 We repeated this process for ten values of x ranging from 1 to 10 on each of our 100 trees.
 We then simulated the evolution of the discrete character on these scaled trees.
 We set the root to state to 1 (ancestral state) and allowed the trait to evolve under a Mk2 model where transitions to state 2 (derived state) were allowed, but not transitions from state 2 to state 1.
 This pattern of evolution matches our expectations for the type of characters we believe this approach may be most useful.
 This simulation is done using the sim.char function from Geiger (Harmon et al. 2008).
 Various transition rates from state 1 to state 2 were evaluated and we found that a rate of 0.1 was sufficient to ensure that multiple transitions occurred in all simulated datasets.
-If a dataset did not contain at least 10 extant taxa exhibiting each state of the discrete character, it was discarded (approximately XXX% of simulations were discarded).
-Thus, our total of 10,000 simulated datasets consisted of 10 degrees of contingency each applied to 100 trees,
+If a dataset did not contain at least 10 extant taxa exhibiting each state of the discrete character, it was discarded (Between 6% and 55% of simulations were discarded for a given scaling factor, with a greater percent being discarded for smaller scaling factors).
+Thus, our total of 1,000 simulated datasets consisted of 10 degrees of contingency each applied to 100 trees,

 By simulating the evolution of the discrete trait on these scaled trees, we generated a contingency between the discrete and continuous traits.
 There exists more opportunity for transitions in the discrete trait to occur on the stretched branches, or equivalently on the branches where the continuous trait value is in the upper quartile.
 Alternatively, there exists less opportunity for transitions on the branches where the continuous trait value is in the lower quartile, and the branch length was scaled down.
 This branch scaling technique effectively altered the rate of evolution of the discrete trait wherever the continuous trait took extreme values, increasing the density of transitions on branches where the continuous trait had high values and decreasing the density for branches with low values.

+To assess the relationship between the number of taxa included in an analysis and the performance of our approach, we simulated birth-death trees and continuous characters using the methods described above but with tree sizes that ranged from 20 to 200 taxa in increments of 20.
+We then simulated discrete datasets with a scaling factor of 1 and 5 as described above allowing us to measure both power and false positive rate.
+If a dataset did not include at least five extant taxa in each state of the discrete character it was discarded and a new dataset was generated (between 11% and 90% for different sized trees, with small trees leading to large increases in the proportion of discarded simulations).
+A total of 200 data sets (scaling factors of 1 and 5) were generated for each of the 10 tree sizes for a total of 2000 simulated datasets.

 Scenario two – bidirectional change in a discrete character